Keller-Michael/docu_guidelines/general_recommendations_en.md

-# general recommendations for students and trainees
+# general documentation recommendations for trainees and students

 A) Before you create your documentation, you should clarify the following points: